mattermost/docs/source/about/frequently-asked-questions.rst

 We strive to release viable features.
 This means that we put in a significant amount of effort to ensure we solve a use case with a high bar for quality.
 A feature that's viable and meets our criteria for our production quality levels will be released to production.

-However, when we're working on large and complex features or new products we may need to test them with a high volume of customers and users.
+However, when working on large and complex features or new products, we may need to test them with a high volume of customers and users.
 For these scenarios, we'll release them as experimental or beta and implement feature flags and/or A/B testing to validate the effectiveness of features prior to production-level release.

-We dog food our own features on our community server and provide many configuration options that ensure customers can opt-in when trying experimental or beta features.
+We dogfood our features on our community server and provide many configuration options that ensure customers can opt-in when trying experimental or beta features.

 This list describes the quality levels of Mattermost features, and what can be expected at each level.